No Boundaries: A Benefit for the Kosovar Refugees

-No Boundaries: A Benefit For The Kosovar Refugees is a benefit album released on June 15, 1999, by Epic Records featuring a handful of various artists to help raise money for Kosovars sent by aeroplane to Australia during the Kosovo War.
-It was released in Australia on June 21, 1999, and that also has music from Australian band Jebediah and New Zealand singer Bic Runga.
+No Boundaries: A Benefit For The Kosovar Refugees is a benefit album released on June 15, 1999, by Epic Records featuring a handful of artists raising money for Kosovars sent by aeroplane to Australia during the Kosovo War.
+It was released in Australia on June 21, 1999, and has music from Australian band Jebediah and New Zealand singer Bic Runga.
 Three organizations received $1 million from Epic as well as future revenues from the album.
 Those organizations Médecins Sans Frontières, OXFAM, and Cooperative for Assistance and Relief Everywhere.